James Baldwin (racing driver)

-James Robert Baldwin (born 28 September 1997) is a British racing driver, sim racer and content creator who currently competes in the 2025 GT World Challenge Europe for Garage 59.
-He raced in the 2020 British GT Championship and has competed multiple times in the 24 Hours of Spa, including a 38th overall and 11th in class finish in 2024.
+James Robert Baldwin (born 28 September 1997) is a British racing driver, sim racer and content creator.
+He currently serves as a simulator driver for Mercedes.
+He is also a member of Verstappen Sim Racing.

-Baldwin achieved his first GT World Challenge Europe Endurance Cup podium with a 3rd place finish in the Bronze Cup category at the 2024 6 Hours of Jeddah.

-Career
+After pursuing motor racing early in his career, winning three national karting championships and securing a Formula Ford 1600 drive, Baldwin left the sport due to a lack of funding in 2015.
+He later switched to sim racing where he saw high levels of success in esports, including winning the second season of the World's Fastest Gamer competition in 2019.
+Baldwin was awarded a drive in the 2020 British GT Championship with Jenson Team Rocket RJN for his efforts, allowing him to relaunch his career.
+Since then, he has periodically participated in GT World Challenge Europe events, primarily in McLaren machinery with Garage 59.

+Racing career

+Junior career

-Baldwin began his racing career in karting aged 8, and won three DMAX National Championships at Daytona Motorsport between 2013 and 2014.
+Baldwin began his racing career in karting aged eight, and won three DMAX National Championships at Daytona Motorsport between 2013 and 2014.
 He switched to Formula Ford in 2015 and competed in four races.
 He ran competitively despite having little track time and facing mechanical issues, but was unable to raise the funds to continue racing.
 He shifted his focus to sim racing and soon found himself invited to professional events with prize money available, offering a chance to reboot his career.